microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-createvirtualassistant.md

 - Install the [Azure Command Line Tools (CLI)](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?view=azure-cli-latest)

 - Retrieve your LUIS Authoring Key
    - Review the [LUIS regions](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-reference-regions) documentation page for the correct LUIS portal for the region you plan to deploy to.
-Note that www.luis.ai refers to the US region and an authoring key retrieved from this portal will not work with a europe deployment.
+Note that www.luis.ai refers to the US region and an authoring key retrieved from this portal will not work with a europe deployment
-   - Once signed in click on your name in the top right hand corner.
+   - Once signed in click on your name in the top right hand corner
-   - Choose Settings and make a note of the Authoring Key for the next step.
+   - Choose `Settings` and make a note of the Authoring Key for the next step

 ### Clone the Repo

-The first step is to clone the [Microsoft Conversational AI GitHub Repo](https://github.com/Microsoft/AI).
-You'll find the Virtual Assistant solution within the `solutions\Virtual-Assistant` folder.
+The first step is to clone the [Microsoft Conversational AI GitHub Repository](https://github.com/Microsoft/AI).
+You'll find the Virtual Assistant Solution within the `Solutions\Virtual-Assistant\src` folder.

 Once the Solution has been cloned you will see the following folder structure.

     | - Virtual-Assistant
+        | - csharp
+            | - assistant
-        | - Assistant
+            | - linkedaccounts
-        | - LinkedAccounts
+            | - microsoft.bot.solutions
-        | - Microsoft.Bot.Solutions
+            | - skills
-        | - Skills
+                | - automotiveskill
-            | - CalendarSkill
+                | - calendarskill
-            | - DemoSkill
+                | - emailskill
-            | - EmailSkill
+                | - pointofinterestskill
-            | - PointofInterestSkill
+                | - todoskill
-            | - ToDoSkill
+            | - testharnesses
-            | - Test
+                | - assistant-ConsoleDirectLineSample
-        | - TestHarnesses
+                | - assistant-SpeechDevicesSDK
-            | - Assistant-ConsoleDirectLineSample
+                | - assistant-WebChat
-            | - Assistant-WebTest
+                | - assistant-WebTest
-        | - Tests
+            | - tests
             | - VirtualAssistant.sln
+        | - typescript
+            | - assistant
+            | - bot-solution
+            | - package.json
+            | - package-lock.json

 ### Build the Solution

-Once cloned the next step is to build the VirtualAssistant solution within Visual Studio.
+Once cloned the next step is to build the VirtualAssistant Solution within the IDE you use.
 Deployment must have been completed before you can run the project due to this stage creating key dependencies in Azure along with your configured .bot file.

 ### Deployment